cdmandrews/cdmandrews.github.io/digitalrhetoric/week-10-notes.md

   - Come up with 5 questions for us to take up based on those readings.
 Questions may be specific to a particular text, or may work across and among texts from throughout the semeseter-so-far to generate rich connections.
 They could be theoretical or practical in nature--and double-plus brownie points if they can draw on our experiences creating and marking up portfolios or our other digital projects.

   - Submit your passages/questions to me by email (a link to a page on your profile site is fine) on or before November 4.

+We will also start/continue work on our webtext project.